 Read MoreAs a kid, I don’t know what terrified me more at Halloween time: Getting too close to an open flame in my polyester costume, crossing the street at night while wearing a plastic mask with two tiny slits for eyeholes, or peering into strangers’ houses and seeing their unfortunate home decor choices.

 Read MoreEvery year, people make a big deal about all the freaky food available at the Canadian National Exhibition.
 Fruit Loops-crusted hot dogs.
 Tater Tots with whipped cream.
-Chocolate-dipped pickles rolled in feta, then covered with caramel sauce and sauerkraut.
-The list goes on.
+Chocolate-dipped pickles rolled in feta, then covered with caramel sauce and sauerkraut. .

 Read More